US Federal Agency Cybersecurity

 In addition to the deep visibility layer, a comprehensive policy enforcement mechanism recommends on best practice policy and allows the administrator to define a strict, or more granular policies, set of rules for the system to enforce.

 Sepio is the leader in the Rogue Device Mitigation (RDM) market.
-And is disrupting the cybersecurity industry by uncovering hidden hardware attacks operating over network and USB interfaces, addressing the challenge of Federal Agency Security Breach.
+And is disrupting the cybersecurity industry by uncovering hidden hardware-based attacks operating over network and USB interfaces, addressing the challenge of US Federal Agencies Cybersecurity.

-Sepio is the only company in the world to undertake physical layer visibility fingerprinting.
-HAC-1 Hardware Access Control, calculates a digital fingerprint using the device descriptors of all connected peripherals and compares them against a known set of malicious devices, automatically blocking any attacks.
+Sepio is the only company in the world to undertake physical-layer visibility fingerprinting.
+Sepio’s Asset Risk Management (ARM) Hardware Access Control, calculates a digital fingerprint using the device descriptors of all connected peripherals and compares them against a known set of malicious devices, automatically blocking any attacks.
 With Machine Learning, the software analyses device behavior to identify abnormalities, such as a mouse acting as a keyboard.